WILL HEALTH INSURANCE PAY MEDICAL BILLS FOR CAR ACCIDENT INJURY?

 There are also many cases where the auto insurance refuses to pay for medical bills because they claim the treatment was not necessary or there was a pre-existing condition.
 In cases where your car insurance refuses to pay the medical bills, your medical insurance has to pay.

 Occasionally when you talk to a health insurance representative, they will say they do not have to pay medical bills for a car accident.
 However, what they mean is that they usually don’t have to pay the first $20,000 in medical bills.
-Once you exceed that amount, or if the auto insurance refuses to pay for any reason, you just need to provide your medical insurance with a letter showing that the auto insurance refuses to pay, and then the health insurance will have to pay.
+Once you exceed that amount, or if the auto insurance refuses to pay for any reason, your health insurance will pay.
+You just need to provide your medical insurance with a letter showing that the auto insurance refuses to pay, or that you have used up the $20,000.

 If you have been injured in a car accident and have questions about getting your medical bills paid, please call us and speak with an experienced Minnesota injury lawyer.
 An attorney from our office will answer your car accident questions and explain your rights.
 Our lawyers will provide you with a free consultation, and we never charge anything unless you receive compensation for your car accident injuries.